exchangegroup/teg-ng-text-utils/README.md

 # Overview

-Collection of regular expressions utilility functions.
+Collection of utilility functions to work with text.

 ## Install